 Retreats are an integral part of the University High School program and provide an important means for students to spend time together as a class further developing their bonds with one another.
 They are designed to provide developmentally appropriate support to individual students in the context of their roles as class-members, and they are fun.
-Retreats are considered mandatory for students in good standing in the school.
+Retreats play an important role in the social-emotional development of students at U-High and are considered mandatory .
 That is, we expect each student to participate in their class activity that is designed to promote growth and community.

-Before school starts the entire freshman class will go off campus for two days of team building activities and conversation about what it means to be a student in the U-High community.
+Before school starts the entire 9th grade will go off campus for two days of team building activities and conversation about what it means to transition to high school and to be a student in the U-High community.

-Early in the fall quarter the sophomore class goes off campus for a two-night retreat in order to perform service together as they learn more about their service learning requirement.
+Early in the fall quarter the 10th grade goes off campus for a two-night retreat in order to reflect on what role service can play in their personal lives, perform service together, and learn more about the 10th grade service learning requirement.

-This retreat occurs in the spring over three days and two nights, when juniors are beginning to look towards their senior year and what will come thereafter.
+This retreat occurs in the spring over three days and two nights, when 11th grade students are beginning to look towards their 12th grade year and what will come thereafter.
 Working in large and small groups, students examine their strengths and opportunities in an environment that affirms their abilities and their specialness.